 The University of the Aegean expressed interest in developing a similar Smart Device Application and setting up an Environmental Law Observatory, for inclusion in a funding submission to the Internal Security Fund call for proposals 2020.
-Although the application was presented online, its main technical specifications were sent and e-correspondence was entered into with the candidate project partners, in the event the proposal was not submitted.
-All the same, it may be sent in response to a future call for proposals made by the ISF or other funding instrument.
+Although the application was presented online, the application's main technical specifications were sent and e-correspondence was entered into with the candidate project partners, in the event the proposal was not submitted.
+All the same, it may be sent in response to a future call for proposals made by the Security Fund or other funding instrument.